 When describing MIDI messages, System Exclusive (or SysEx) data are not included unless specified.
 Note also that SysEx data aren't necessarily very "exclusive", as the SysEx format is also used for several additions to the original MIDI specification.

 Most MIDI documentation naturally relate to how the messages look when sent over a MIDI cable, and the most obvious difference between those descriptions and how the messages turn up in Usine is the number of bytes used.

 Over the cable, a Note ON message will consist of three bytes:

-In Usine, however, this is represented as a record with four fields of datatype byte: On eg the midi-generator-create module you can see these represented as "chan", "msg", "code1", and "code2".
+In Usine, however, this is represented as a record with four fields of datatype byte: On eg the midi-generator-create module you can see these represented as "chan", "msg", "data 1", and "data 2".

 "chan" and "msg" represents the combination of message type and channel number in the status byte.

 Other typical messages like channel aftertouch and program change have the same combination of message type and channel number in the status byte over a cable and are split the same way as Note ONs in Usine.